Mostowfian Ashtiani family: Legacy

 Mostowfian Ashtiani family were art lovers and artists.
 In Ashtian, they built large and magnificent buildings, including mansions and castles.
-The buildings built by this family greatly influenced the Qajar architecture.
+The buildings built by this family greatly influenced Qajar architecture.
 Apart from architecture, they were also very advanced in the field of painting and music, some members of this family such as Abdullah Dadvar and Mirza Yusuf Ashtiani were musicians.
 There are paintings in their mansions that are drawn in the style of the Qajar school of painting and are very original and old examples.
-They were supporters of great artists such as Kamal al-Mulk and Sani ol molk.
+They were supporters of great artists such as Kamal-ol-molk and Sani ol molk.
 Sani ol molk painted a picture of Mirza Yusuf Ashtiani to compensate for his help.
 Among all the families of the Qajar bureaucrat, Mostowfian Ashtiani had the highest number of educated people.
-They supported the modern teaching method developed by the Dar ul-Fonun University and the schools of Haji-Mirza Hassan Roshdieh.
+They supported the modern teaching method developed by the Dar al-Fonun University and the schools of Haji-Mirza Hassan Roshdieh.

 Of course, the main influence that Mostowfian Ashtiani family had on Iranian society was the term "thousand families", which was previously a nickname for the Khajeh Nouri family.
 This family had so much influence in the Qajar court and bureaucracy that after the Shah, power was in the hands of the members of Mostowfian Ashtiani.
-It is a narration of Nasser al-Din Shah's jealousy of Mirza Yusuf Ashtiani's great wealth.
+It is a narration of Naser al-Din Shah's jealousy of Mirza Yusuf Ashtiani's great wealth.
 During the period when three prime ministers of this dynasty were also appointed as prime ministers during the reign of Ahmad Shah (Vossug ed Dowleh, Mostowfi ol-Mamalek and Qavam os-Saltaneh), the 1919 agreement was signed, bribery reached its peak and many cities and villages of Iran was deprived of safe water and food.
 Therefore, this family was considered corrupt because they could not solve Iran's problems, and some of them even cooperated with British empire.

 Mostowfian Ashtiani family played a major role in changing the Qajar bureaucracy, which was an imitation of the Safavid bureaucracy.
 Mirza Yusuf Ashtiani made many reforms in the administrative system and bureaucracy, which greatly helped the princes and statesmen.
 He was the founder of a system in which the Prime Minister was powerful and the Speaker of the Council of Ministers.
 The responsibility for all government departments rested with the Prime Minister.
 This means that the Shah was in direct contact with the Chancellor, and the Chancellor referred everything to the relevant administration, and the other ministers were each in charge of their own ministries, especially in the presence of the Chancellor.
 Virtually no minister had the right to interfere in the affairs of another ministry, but in the passion of all government affairs, the ministers were partners in each other's actions and in charge of government affairs.
 Mirza Yusuf Ashtiani was involved in oligarchizing the political-administrative system during the reign of Nasser al-Din Shah until the end of the Qajar period.